 There has been an issue, particularly in sought after locations whereby local people have struggled to buy their first home.
 This is due to rising prices and the fact that they were being purchased as second homes or buy to let opportunities.

-What is the criteria for the First Home scheme?
+What is the criteria for the new First Home scheme?

-In 2019, we accepted that sounds like it could be another great opportunity for first time buyers to get on the property ladder.
-However, the criteria needed to be clear on who this was for.
-This has now been clarified and it looks like First Homes will be for first-time buyers only, with councils able to prioritise them for local people and for key workers.
+The criteria has been clarified and it looks like First Homes will be for first-time buyers only, with councils able to prioritise them for local people and for key workers.

-The housing secretary Robert Jenrick said that “First Homes will also support our fantastic key workers who are looking to get their first foot on the housing ladder – from front-line doctors and nurses to delivery drivers and supermarket staff – by giving many of them the chance to buy a home at a 30% discount”
+The then housing secretary Robert Jenrick said that “First Homes will also support our fantastic key workers who are looking to get their first foot on the housing ladder.
+From front-line doctors and nurses to delivery drivers and supermarket staff .
+By giving many of them the chance to buy a home at a 30% discount”

 Jenrick also stated that “Thanks to First Homes, we will offer more homes to local people and families, providing a route for first-time buyers to stay in their local areas rather than being forced out due to rising prices.”